sideeffect42/RootPipeTester/README.md

 Note: If you can't switch to a standard user account a simple AppleScript which locks secure preference panes as a Login Item could do the job.

-Note: RootPipe Tester will not run on Jaguar.
-I will provide a version for Jagaur soon.
+Note: The normal version of RootPipe Tester will not run on Jaguar.
+Download the Legacy version of RootPipe Tester if you want to run on Jaguar.
+The Legacy version of RootPipe Tester is equivalent in functionality to the normal version, but is compiled using GCC 3.1 instead of GCC 4.0.

 Test results: